 This lasagna-esque dish is typically made with meat, tomato sauce and bechamel and is just as tasty as the original.

 Pastitsios also use thin tubes of pasta, making them look more like an abandoned beehive than their Italian cousins.
 As with many of the most delicious things, appearances can be deceiving.

 Sorrentinos - Argentina

 Nothing makes the case for immigration quite as effectively as a plate of something delicious.
 Named after the Italian city of Sorrento, invented by Italian immigrants and embraced with open arms by the nation of Argentina, sorrentinos are all the evidence we need that learning from friends around the world can only be a good thing.

-Essentially giant ravioli balls stuffed with mozzarella and slow-cooked meat and typically served in a rich ragu, it’s small wonder that this pasta dish is now as much a part of Argentina as steak and Malbec.
+These stuffed pasta parcels usually feature a mix of meat and cheese and are always delicious.
+It’s small wonder that this pasta dish is now as much a part of Argentina as steak and Malbec.